-Background: Thymolipoma is a rare benign tumor of the mediastinum, accounting for 2-9 % of all thymic tumors.
-Although many case reports have been published in the literature, few studies have analyzed the clinical and radiological features and the surgical outcomes of this tumor.
+Background: Thymolipoma is a rare benign tumour of the mediastinum, accounting for 2%–9% of all thymic tumours.
+Although many case reports have been published in the literature, few studies have analysed the clinical and radiological features and the surgical outcomes of this tumour.

 General-epidural anaesthesia can stabilize perioperative haemodynamics, reduce the consumption of general anaesthesia and simultaneously shorten extubation time, indicating that it is a feasible and ideal anaesthetic method at present.